Module tests.test_settings

 .
 Verify that UI, manager, and drive deployer don't restart and don't have toleration.
 7. Clear Kubernetes Taint TolerationNote: system components are workloads other than UI, manager, driver deployer

-def test_setting_update_with_invalid_value_via_configmap(core_api, request)
+def test_setting_update_with_invalid_value_via_configmap(client, core_api, apps_api, request)

 -